-- 1/2 cup heavy cream
+- ½ cup heavy cream

-- 3/4 cup granulated sugar
+- ¾ cup granulated sugar

 - 2 tbs vanilla extract

-- 1 cup flour plus up to 1/4 cup more if needed
+- 1 cup flour plus up to ¼ cup more if needed

-- 1/2 cup brown sugar
+- ½ cup brown sugar

-- 1 tsp cinnamon
+- 1 teaspoon cinnamon

 - pinch salt

-- 1/2 cup cold butter cut into tiny chunks
+- ½ cup cold butter cut into tiny chunks

 - Grease a 9x13 pan very lightly with non-stick cooking spray.
 Set aside.

-- In a large measuring cup or bowl, whisk eggs, milk, heavy cream, sugar and vanilla together until combined.
-Pour mixture evenly over bread pieces trying to moisten every piece as well as you can.
-Cover and store in the refrigerator over night.
+- In a large bowl or measuring cup, whisk eggs, milk, heavy cream, sugar, cinnamon and vanilla together very well until combined.
+Pour custard mixture evenly over bread pieces trying to moisten every piece as well as you can.
+Tightly cover with plastic wrap and store in the refrigerator over night.